jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 [1] 0.85
 {% endhighlight %}

-We get an accuracty of 0.85.
+We get an accuracy of 0.85.
 Note that the intercept model alone would already give us an accuracy of 0.78 (see above).
-Note that here we dropped the subscript for be betas indicating that we predict x3.
+Note that here we dropped the subscript for the betas indicating that we predict x3.
 Instead we add a subscript c0, c1 to indicate the predicted category.
 Also note that beta_c02 and beta_c12 correspond to beta_32 in the above notation; we have two parameters, because we have a binary predictor.
 We now set the parameters between x2 and x3 (beta_c02 and beta_c12) to zero and compute predictions in exactly the same way as before:

 {% highlight r %}
 # Getting Parameters out of MGM: